 “You spent all that money on that bag?” he asked me, his iced out fronts damn near blinding me from behind the counter.
 It’s not lost on me that the kid working at the GAS STATION has more money in his mouth than I have in my bank account.

 And I got money in the bank.

 “For real,” he continues.
 “How much you spend on that?
 Like $50?”

 “For real?!?!
 Like what? $200?
 What kinda bag is that?”

-“It’s (insert name of company I work for here) (no you may not use my discount).”
+“It’s (insert name of company I work for here).”

-“No baby, I bought MY purse MYself, just like I bought these shades, just like I bought this watch, just like I bought this dress and these expensive shoes on my feet, just like I bought the truck that’s sitting outside.
-Tell ya girl to get like me.”
+“No, baby, I bought my purse myself, just like I bought these shades, just like I bought this watch, just like I bought this dress and these expensive shoes on my feet, just like I bought the truck that’s sitting outside.”

 And with that I gathered my stuff, turned around and clicked the alarm to my car.
 I have, not because I waited for someone to drop it in my lap, but because I went and got it myself.